 In a chaotic and uncertain world, it’s easy to fear, especially when evils rage.
 But God reminds us that, even in the shadow of death, the Lord offers comfort.

 Fear is a part of our human existence and trusting and placing faith in God is how we persevere.
-This biblical truth is explored in the movie "The Way Home," based on a true story and currently streaming on Pure Flix right now.
+This biblical truth is explored in the movie "The Way Home," based on a true story and currently streaming on Great American Pure Flix.
 The drama explores the strength of faith and community in the most difficult times.
 A small town rallies around a distraught family after a 2-year-old boy goes missing.
 Starring Dean Cain, “The Way Home” presents an extreme test of faith.
-Watch it now with a free trial of Pure Flix.
+Watch it now with a free trial of Great American Pure Flix.